CyberCityCircuits/Dreamweaver_4N/README.md

     * Four for Setting Note Values
     * Two for Setting Spread and Length
 * Eight RGB WS2812 LEDs
-* Nine Momentary Push Buttons
+* Ten Momentary Push Buttons
+    * One for Software Reset
+    * Nine are Fully Programmable
 * An On-Board Speaker
 * Four General Input/Outputs
 	* Two Digital Only Input/Outputs